HSG-AIML/HSG-AIML.github.io/remote_sensing.md

 concentrations of NO2 and other trace gases, are not available on a global scale.
 By combining remote sensing data with ground-based measurements in a machine learning approach, we are able to estimate pollution levels on the ground where no in-situ data are available.

+## Self-supervised Learning

+Self-supervised learning (SSL) opens an avenue to label-efficient training of deep learning models, by learning rich latent representations from large amounts of unlabeled data.
+SSL is a natural fit for remote sensing data, which offers almost unlimited amounts of multi-modal and temporally resolved data for such a training process.
+Our team has shown the usefulness of this approach for Earth observations data.

 More information coming soon!